 Assignment.
-In accordance with established practice in the Town of Trumbull, street numbers shall be assigned by the Department of Public Work.
-All properties shall display a street number that is visible and legible from the street.
-It is recommended that mailboxes have street number on both sides or on the front.
+In accordance with established practice in the Town of Trumbull, street numbers shall be assigned by the Department of Public Works.
+All properties assigned a street number by the Town and having a structure shall display a street number that is visible and legible from the street.
+It is recommended that mailboxes have a street number on both sides or on the front.